 This Midwestern city (and my hometown) is perennially underrated in terms of neighborhoods, attractions, activities, and all different types of scenery.

 To those cynics I’d say, the city really is all about what you want to make out of it.
-There is a ton of great things to do in Minneapolis and there’s also a ton of equally great accommodation in Minneapolis, including everything from boutique hotels, and charming bed and breakfasts, to luxury hotels, and classy Airbnb options.
+There is a ton of great things to do in Minneapolis and there are also a ton of equally great accommodation in Minneapolis, including everything from boutique hotels, and charming bed and breakfasts, to luxury hotels, and classy Airbnb options.

 Best Minneapolis Accommodation Overall